michelleroser/four-paws-javascript/README.md

   * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 * jQuery:
   * jQuery came with Bootstrap to make the navbar responsive.
+  * I wrote custom jQuery to make my form more responsive to the user.
 * Git
   * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * GitHub:
   * GitHub is used to store the projects code after being pushed from Git.
 * Balsamiq:
   * Balsamiq was used to create the wireframes during the design process.
+* Google API
+ * I integrated googles map api to make my map more interactive.
+* EmailJS API
+ * I integrated the EmailJS api to ensure my enquiry form is functional.

 ## Validator Testing